weinbusch/yaml-parser/README.md

 `yaml_parser.parser.Parser` implements a recursive descent parser based on a reduced version of the YAML grammar.

 `yaml_parser.tokenizer.tokenizer` is a lexer/tokenizer for analysing YAML data.
-It covers more features of YAML than the parser.

 ## Testing

-Use `unittest`'s autodiscovery:
+Tests reside in `tests/tests.py`.
+Use `unittest`'s autodiscovery to run the tests:

 ```
 $ python -m unittest